biodiversity-cz/slideLabelGenerator/README.md

 # slideLabelGenerator
-Create labels for light microscopy slides with QR code and description
+Create labels for light microscopy slides with QR code and description.

 ## local run
 ```shell